8051Enthusiast/yabo/doc/intro.md

 }
 ```

-`span` can also be useful if you want to pad a structure to a certain alignment:
+`span` can also be useful if you need to pad a structure to a certain alignment:
 ```
 def *padded_to_1024_align = {
   len: u16l